daitou1999/IE-MOEA-DI/README.md

-An Improved Decomposition-Ensemble Multi-Objective Evolutionary Algorithm Based on Information Entropy(IE-MOEA/DI)
+A novel Information Entropy-based Decomposition-Integration Multi-Objective Evolutionary Algorithm (IE-MOEA/DI)
 Some modules are developed based on pymoo and PlatEMO

 pymoo: https://github.com/anyoptimization/pymoo